Career Planning for Part-Time Students

 PUBLIC INTEREST & GOVERNMENT

-Each fall, Loyola hosts a Public Interest Employers Reception in Kasbeer Hall in the evening to introduce students to the public interest and government employers located in the Chicago metropolitan area.
+Each fall, Loyola hosts a Public Service Employers Reception in Kasbeer Hall in the evening to introduce students to the public interest and government employers located in the Chicago metropolitan area.
 Approximately 50 employers participate each year.
-In addition, evening students are encouraged to participate in the Midwest Public Interest Law Career Conference (MPILCC), which takes place each February at Northwestern University Law School and the Equal Justice Works (EJW) employer job fair each October in Washington, D.C.
+In addition, part-time students are encouraged to participate in the Midwest Public Interest Law Career Conference (MPILCC), which takes place each February at Northwestern University Law School and the Equal Justice Works (EJW) employer job fair each October in Washington, D.C.
 Information about the reception and both job fairs are made available to you via email and on our website a few months prior to each event.